jaipandya/SublimeTutor/tutorial/chapter_3_4.md

 ---------

 In the block given below, select all the occurrences of the word `phone` and change it to `android`.

 1. Place your cursor on the word `phone`.
+2. Select the word with the mouse so that `phone` is now highlighted.
-2. Press `Cmd + D` as many times as it appears in the list.
+3. Press `Cmd + D` as many times as it appears in the list.
 3. When 'phone' in 'iphone' gets selected, skip it using `Cmd + K, Cmd + D`.
 4. Once all of them are selected, delete them and replace with `android`.